 Many pass through this bay every year to or from the Ionian and the Aegean.
 Therefore, it is easy to see why it is not generally considered a Yacht Charter touristic zone, but the truth is the Corinthian Gulf has many things to offer - historical cities, wild landscape and lovely coast sailing with lots of anchoring points.

-Generally regarded as a corridor for Yacht Charter and commercial sea traffic between the Ionian and the Aegean Sea, the Gulf of Corinth, or the Corinthian Gulf is actually a 100km long stretch of water that can offer a lot in terms of a sailing holiday.
+Generally regarded as a corridor for Greece yacht charter sailing trips and commercial sea traffic between the Ionian and the Aegean Sea, the Gulf of Corinth, or the Corinthian Gulf is actually a 100km long stretch of water that can offer a lot in terms of a sailing holiday.
 So this is our advice to you, next time you sail though this region don’t just pass through the canal, but rather stop and take the time to visit this historical place.

 This particular body of water separates the Ionian and the Aegean, while being bordered to the east by the Isthmus of Corinth and to the west by the Strait of Rion.
 The width of the gulf varies from 8.4 to 32km and has a maximum depth of 935m.
 Yacht Charter skippers know this region as one with intense traffic but to the people living on the shores, it is an active earthquake zone, one of the most active in Europe in fact.